by-tayo/no-brainer/README.md

 No cloud git host.
 No third-party sync service holding the notes.
 Nothing leaves the machine unless you explicitly configure an external remote or service.

-Now, I wanted to share y'all what I am doing behind the scenes, but basically this is the place of all my note taking and wanting to share my knowledge stack only.
+Now, I wanted to share y'all this because this stores important note taking and just here what I have to display as layout.

 ---